rbertolusso/intubate/README.md

   summary()
 ```

-`intubate` currently implements 251 interfaces that can be related to data science
+`intubate` currently implements 263 interfaces that can be related to data science
 methodologies and other disciplines.
-The important and sensitive work is performed by the interfaced functions provided in the packages (listed below).
-`intubate` is simply a middleman that takes credit for other people's honest work.

-`intubate` depends only on `base` library, so its implementation is very lean.
+`intubate` core depends only on `base` and `stats` libraries.
+To keep it as lean as
-To be able to continue to include more interfaces without bloating your machine,
+possible, and to be able to continue to include more interfaces without bloating your machine,
 starting from version 0.99.3 `intubate` **will not** install the packages
 that contain the functions that are interfaced. *You will need to install them yourself*,
 and load the corresponding libraries before using them in your pipelines.
 This